Mental-Noise/Broca/README.md

 Mixing CV signals is also possible but low frequency signals can get distorted in unexpected ways, try it and see if it works for you :)

 While using high quality audio components, this module still end up being quite cheap to build if you order parts in bulk.
-However, if you want to make it for even cheaper or use more widely available components, feel free to replace the MUSE ES capacitors (C9, C10, C11, C12) by any regular 10µF unipolar electrolytic capacitor (make sure to respect polarity) and the OPA4134 amplifiers by some TL074.
+However, if you want to make it for even cheaper or use more widely available components, feel free to replace the MUSE ES capacitors (C9, C10, C11, C12) and the low ESR capacitors (C1, C2) by any regular 10µF unipolar electrolytic capacitor.

 ## Where to buy